oracle/content-and-experience-toolkit/README.md

 [Asset Sync](sites/doc/AssetSync.md) - Synchronize asset create, update, delete, publish across OCE servers

 [react-starter-sites](react-starter-sites/) – A quick way to get started with React site development.

+# New in Release 19.4.3

+**Added**

+`cec compile-tempalte` - compile a site within a template for faster rendition in the browser.
+See [Pre-Compile Sites](sites/doc/compiler.md).

+`cec refresh-prerender-cache` - refresh the prerender cached site

+`cec migrate-site` - migration utility for moving a site from Internal Compute to OCI-N.  Register Internal Compute service with `cec register-server` with `-t pod_ic`.

+`cec migrate-content` - migration of a collection in internal compute to a repository and channel in OCI-N server.

+`cec register-translation-connector` - register a translation connector with a service.
+Requires 19.4.3.

 # New in Release 19.4.1c